cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Putting parentheses around the columns in the **SELECT** clause of the subquery will cause an error.

-Comparisons do not have to be equality; you can use any comparison operator:
+Comparisons do not have to be equality; you can use any comparison operator instead:

 ::